-I study modern Russian and European history, particularly the Russian empire in the nineteenth century.
+I study modern Eurasian and European history, particularly the Russian empire in the nineteenth century.
 Beyond the history of imperial Russia, my teaching interests include comparative empire (especially the history of the United States and Russia in the nineteenth century); the science and diplomacy of international standardization; the First World War and the interwar years in Europe; and the global Cold War.
 Broadly speaking, my research addresses questions related to state formation, political economy, the social history of ideas, and the history of science.
 My dissertation research has been supported by the Association for Slavic, East European, and Eurasian Studies' Stephen F. Cohen-Robert C. Tucker Dissertation Research Fellowship (2019-20), the Bradley Foundation (2021-22), and several awards from the University of Pennsylvania.

 M.A., Russian and East European Studies, Indiana University, 2016

 B.A., History, Skidmore College, 2012

-Modern Russian Imperial and Soviet history; the state; empire; political economy; internationalism; history of science
+Modern Russian Imperial and Soviet history; state formation; empire; political economy; internationalism; history of science